Sustainable water management in our operations

 Targeted investment in our consumer education programs

 Most of the water consumption across our value chain takes place downstream, as part of the use-phase of our products, services, and solutions.
 We want to continue encouraging the responsible use of our products to reduce this water consumption.
-At Henkel Consumer Brands we leverage our brands to raise awareness among consumers about sustainable product use.
-We do this by providing information on the products and on websites, and through supporting measures in sales outlets as part of our “Be smarter.
-Save Water” initiative to explain how consumers can help conserve resources and reduce the energy-intensive demand of hot water.
+At Henkel Consumer Brands we leverage our brands to raise awareness.
+By providing information on the products in the form of our “Be smarter” logo and on a comprehensive website, and through supporting measures at sales outlets as part of our “It starts with us” initiative, we are supporting our consumers with tips on how they can contribute to resource conservation and sustainability when using our products.
+The initiative addresses the issues of recycling, energy and general behavior, in addition to water use.
 We also draw consumers’ attention to this topic with our laundry detergent packaging, where we place the “be sustainable – wash cold” logo.

 Leading in our formal reporting obligations